Chizu Iiyama: Postwar life and activism

 After obtaining early release from Topaz, the Iiyamas moved to New York, where they started a dry cleaning company and joined the American Labor Party and the Japanese American Committee for Democracy.
 Iiyama started giving talks about her camp experience, which was rare at a time when most survivors were still reluctant to speak openly about this history.

 Chizu and Ernest moved to Chicago in 1948 and founded a chapter of the Nisei Progressives, a group that supports movements for equality, justice, and peace.
 Iiyama also served as assistant director for the Chicago Resettlers Committee, which provided support in securing jobs and housing for Japanese Americans relocating to Chicago after leaving the camps.

 In the meantime, Iiyama obtained a master's degree in child development from the University of Chicago and became involved with local civil rights issues like job discrimination against African Americans, the nuclear disarmament movement, and the desegregation of beaches and other public facilities.
+They returned to the Bay Area in 1955.

-In 1970, Iiama moved to El Cerrito where she served as the chair of the Human Rights Commission.
+In 1970, Iiyama moved to El Cerrito where she served as the chair of the Human Rights Commission.